JoyceBosmans/FutureStreams/README.md

 Derived_variables:
 Python code used to create the ecologically relevant derived variables.
+Also scripts to create a mask for pixels with unrealistic values from derived variables (mask_unrealistic_values.py and maskFunctions.py), and scripts to mask unrealistic values from weekly Q and WT (mask_unrealistic_values_weekly.py and maskFunctions_weekly.py).
+A user can set their preferred threshold values in the maskFunctions* script.

 Figures:
 R code used to create Figure 4.
 R code for the other figures is available through https://github.com/vbarbarossa/futurestreams_figures.